-Female-to-male surgery is a type of sex reassignment surgery, which is also called gender affirmation surgery or gender-affirming surgery.
+Female-to-male surgery is a type of sex reassignment surgery, also called gender-affirmation or gender-affirming surgery.
+It may involve phalloplasty to create a penis.

 This can take different forms, including the removal of breasts — a mastectomy — and the altering of the genital region, known as “bottom” surgery.